StockholmUniversityRDMteam/2024-12-02-CarpentryStockholmTrio/index.md

 {% comment %}
 These are the installation instructions for the tools used during the workshop.
-{% endcomment %}
+-- Insert %endcomment% here

-If you're working with a KI, KTH or SU laptop, and you don't have administrative privilegues, here's what you can do:
+If you're working with a KI, KTH or SU laptop, and you don't have administrative privileges, here's what you can do:

 <strong>KI Windows</strong>